 Come to the Barnes, or we’ll come to you.
 Our programs will nourish your students’ imaginations and serve your curricular goals.

 The Barnes provides free in-depth programming to partner schools in the School District of Philadelphia (pre-K and grades 3, 5, and 7), Catholic schools in the Delaware Valley (grades 3, 5, and 7), Camden Catholic Partnership Schools (grade 3), and Camden public schools (pre-K).
-Students receive an online pre-visit lesson, a field trip to the Barnes, and a post-visit lesson at their school.
+Students receive a pre-visit lesson, a field trip to the Barnes, and a post-visit lesson at their school.
 These programs include materials, busing, and admission costs.

 Look!
 Reflect!
 Connect!
 (Pre-K)